 The spine says “Kensington Urban Fantasy.”
 Wikipedia says Kensington also has a Romance line, but doesn’t mention the Urban Fantasy one, and Kensington’s web site doesn’t mention lines at all.
 Even so, someone is probably getting fired over this mix-up.
 I feel bad, but if an editor couldn’t tell this was a Romance, maybe they should change jobs.

 The oddest thing about the Black Wing series is the main character has no one.
 By the end of the first book she’s moving to the intrigue-filled royal court, all alone in the world, a misstep away from tragedy.
-That feels like a traditional womens’ genre, right?
-Not one you see a lot these days.
-But everything else is right on track.
+That feels like a traditional womens’ genre – innocent country girl comes to the palace or something.
+Besides having no friends, everything else is right on track.

 Secret world premise #1 is from “Dead Like Me”.
 She gets when-and-where notes from a big bureaucracy about people dying who need to be ushered to the afterlife (quick check: Dead Like Me: 2003; Black Wings series: 2010.)
 The TV show had fun deaths with life-lessons from the departed.
 This has 2 boring deaths, but as a soul collector she gets free wings which also make her invisible.
 Premise #2 is standard feuding angels – some stayed on earth, had demon children and created complicated cut-throat court structures.
 This will be the main plot.